-- ACTIVATE THE THROTTLE CONTROL LEVER SEVERAL TIMES to check that it operates easily and smoothly.
-The throttle control lever must return to idle position when released. - Check that the ski and tracks are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
+- ACTIVATE THE THROTTLE CONTROL LEVER SEVERAL TIMES to check that it operates easily and smoothly; it must return to idle position when released. - Check that the ski and tracks are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
 It must fully return when released.

-- Check fuel & oil levels. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles. - Clean and check operation of the headlight, taillight and brake light.
+- Check fuel level. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles. - Clean and check operation of the headlight, taillight and brake light.

-WARNING: Only start your snowmobile once all components are checked and functioning properly.
+WARNING: Only start your snow-mobile once all components are checked and functioning properly.